UOC/UOC-ANDROID-Libraries/README.md

 Both in Esquelet and in Skeleton you can see how to use the library only using .jar files (Skeleton) or using the source code directly (Esquelet).

-The only thing needed to use the library is to add the correct maven dependencies in your gradle files and the needed permissions in your manifest.
+If you want to work with the .jar files, first you need to download the core file and the objects you wish to work with and add them as libraries for your project.
+Then you need to add the correct maven dependencies in your gradle files and the needed permissions in your manifest.
 All the library dependencies can be seen [here][Dependencies] and all the permissions needed are written in this [manifest][Manifest].

+To work with the source code, download the [openapi module][Module] and add it to your project.

 ## More Information